sagemath/sagewiki_to_gh-2022-10-10/days17/status.md

  * Amod Agashe: Getting here; will arrive at ferry terminal at 3:20pm and needs a ride!

- * Tom Boothby: implement an "argument fixer" class.
+ * Tom Boothby: implement an "argument fixer" class (fix for review); also working on disk caching

  * Robert Bradshaw: L-functions precision issues with his implementation of Tim's algorithm